ThisIzATriumph/circular_Basecamp_old/content/notes/crowdlearning-the-circular-economy.md

 https://www.erudit.org/fr/revues/irrodl/2014-v15-n4-irrodl04942/1065502ar/

-1. Where does crowdteaching come from
+1. Where does crowdlearning come from
-2. Why Crowdteaching make sense in a Circular Economy
+2. Why crowdlearning make sense in a Circular Economy
 	1. The complexity of developing circular systems
 	2. Circular systems must be inclusive to work